Home / Job Seekers

 Skills assessments are conducted through the WorkKeys system.
 The WorkKeys test measures your ability to perform in math, reading, and locating information on the job.
 The combination of these three tests result in a National Career Readiness Certificate, which can be presented to potential employers.
 Learn more

-The Trade Act program (also called TAA or TGAAA) offers financial assistance to workers who have lost their jobs due to competition from companies in other countries.
+Trade Adjustment Assistance (TAA) – Trade Adjustment Assistance and Alternative Trade Adjustment Assistance (ATAA) help affected workers who have lost their jobs as a result of increased imports or shifts in production out of the United States.
+TAA offers financial assistance to workers who have lost their jobs due to competition from companies in other countries.
 The benefits may include the costs of training for a new career and extended unemployment payments while in training.
 The company affected must be certified by the U.S. Department of Labor.
 Learn more

 Michigan Works!
 Northeast Consortium complies with the Jobs for Veterans Act by giving veterans and eligible spouses priority of service status for all programs.
 In addition, our Veterans Outreach Program Specialists provides intensive services to veterans and eligible spouses and can help identify possible educational/training programs under the various GI Bills to aid in becoming job-ready.
 Learn more